 Aperitifs (uh-per-i-TEEFs) are drinks before a meal intended to stimulate the appetite.

 Applejack is a sweet brandy with an apple flavor.

 Aqua vitae (ah-kwuh-vee-tie) or “water of life” is the original name of distilled spirits.
 Distillers first made them for medicinal and health purposes.
-Research now shows that moderate drinkers of spirits tend to have better health than either abstiners or heavy drinkers.
-They also tend to live significantly longer.
+Research now shows that moderate drinkers of spirits tend to have better health.
+That’s compared to than either abstiners or heavy drinkers.
+They also tend to live longer.
 (The same is true of beer and of wine drinkers.)

 Argmanac is a French grape brandy.

 Back.
 A back is something a person drinks along with a straight spirit.
 Backs are commonly soda or water.

 Barbados rum is a rum with a smoky flavor.
 Distillers make it on the island of Barbados.

 Barrel is a standard unit of volume.
 A U.S. barrel is 31.5 gallons while a British barrel is 43.2 gallons.